 What to Expect

 A WIC Nutrition staff person will call you at the phone number you provided to your local WIC office.
 Please note that calls may come from a private number rather than a WIC clinic number.
-You will be asked a series of personal questions, so find a private, quiet space to complete the appointment.
+You will be asked a series of personal questions, so find a private, quiet space to complete the appointment, and for everyone’s safety, please no driving during the appointment.
 The WIC staff person will enter information into a computer, so you may experience short delays during the conversation.

 If possible, have this page open in order to make it easier to access the information needed to complete the appointment.
 You may also be asked to send images of documents electronically to your local office's secure email.
 The WIC staff person will let you know what you need to do to complete the appointment by phone.